Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - GitHub login integration with djangopypi2.
 - [Design docs](https://github.com/mininet/mininet/wiki/%5BGSoC-2013%5D-Mininet-Web-Interface-Design-Docs).

-#### What is left:
+#### Todo list:
 - Still not sure whether I should develop the website to share full VM image.
 I have actually gotten started to develop according to the wireframe I created earlier, but still very far from completion.
 At most can be considered 5% complete.
+(I stopped development on this to wait for further clarification)
 - Documentation.
 - Test cases.
+(Unit tests done for mnp.
+In-progress for djpp.)
 - Deal with user feedbacks (bugs/suggestions) for the deployed djpp.
 I hope somebody starts using it.
+(Need users!)
 - Convert several experiments in http://reproducingnetworkresearch.wordpress.com/ which only needs to use Mininet (e.g.: no kernel patch) to use the deployed djpp.

 #### Minor things: